symfony/symfony-docs/cookbook/deployment/heroku.rst

 You are now ready to deploy the application as explained in the next section.

-Deploying your application on Heroku
+Deploying your Application on Heroku
 ------------------------------------

 To deploy your application to Heroku, you must first create a ``Procfile``, which tells Heroku what command to use to launch the web server with the correct settings.
-After you've done that, you can simply ``git push``, and you're done!
+After you've done that, you can simply ``git push`` and you're done!

 Creating a Procfile